Marco Andreolli

-Marco Giancarlo Andreolli (born 10 June 1986) is a retired Italian professional footballer who played as a centre-back.
+Marco Giancarlo Andreolli (born 10 June 1986) is an Italian retired professional footballer who played as a centre-back.

 Club career

-Padova and Internazionale
+Padova and Inter Milan

 Andreolli began playing with Padova's youth system before being signed by Inter in 2003.
 He made his Serie A debut against Reggina in May 2005, aged 18, and made two more appearances in the 2005–06 Serie A.

 On 29 November 2006, during a Coppa Italia match against Messina, Andreolli scored his first professional goal in the 6th minute.
 Inter won this game 4–0.

 Roma

-On 27 July 2007 he signed with Roma on a co-ownership deal as part of the agreement that brought Cristian Chivu to Inter, he was tagged as €3M for half of the rights.
+On 27 July 2007, Andreolli signed with Roma on a co-ownership deal as part of the agreement that brought Cristian Chivu to Inter, he was tagged as €3 million for half of the rights.
 He spent the second half of the 2007–08 season on loan to Vicenza in Serie B.

 His transfer was later fully acquired by Roma during the 2008 summer transfer window, for free, and Andreolli was subsequently loaned out to newly promoted Serie B side Sassuolo for the entire 2008–09 season in order to gain first team experience.

-On 22 October 2009, he scored a 93th-minute equaliser for Roma against Fulham in a UEFA Europa League group stage fixture.
+On 22 October 2009, he scored a 93rd-minute equaliser for Roma against Fulham in a UEFA Europa League group stage fixture.